 Similarly, those who face a fourth or subsequent DUI will also be subject to the same charges.

-Furthermore, driving without a license and committing aggravated assault will lead to increased penalties.
+Additionally, driving without a license and committing aggravated assault will lead to increased penalties.
 Specifically, the prison term for aggravated assault is extended by two years.

-The new law also brings higher fines and jail terms for driving under suspension resulting from a previous DUI.
+The new law also imposes higher fines and jail terms for driving under suspension resulting from a previous DUI.
 For a first offense, the conviction carries a minimum of $500 in fines and a maximum of 60 days in jail.
 A second offense mandates a minimum jail term of 90 days, coupled with a $1,000 fine.

 Free ConsultationYou will never find us short of knowledge & commitment